 People are more likely to comply when they like, or feel they have something in common with, the person making the request.
 We are led by example.
 If we admire and respect our leaders, we are likely to follow suit.
 So that reinforces why it’s so important for an organisation to speak the same language as employees like Dave (see The people paradox ); to show they have the same ethics and values as they do.
 But that only works if the culture connects the employees with each other and the higher strata of the organisation.
 If they’re not trusted or respected, it doesn’t matter if a CEO or someone on the board mails or speaks to everyone about compliance on a regular basis: it will not have the desired impact.
 It must ring true and be demonstrated at every turn.

 We can’t change our leaders, of course, but they can drive compliance by positively connecting with their audience (we’re reminded of Kelleher’s stories again).
 It can only be pushed by peer ‘champions’, likeable role models, or regional leaders over global leads.
-You need to know your employees and understand what will resonate most.
+You need to know your employees and understand what will most resonate with them.

 This was initially developed by Kahneman and Tversky but popularised by Thaler and Sunstein in their book, ‘'Nudge: Improving decisions about health, wealth and happiness’.
 It promotes a kind of libertarian paternalism, which suggests that you can preserve someone’s right to choose whilst simultaneously guiding (rather than forcing) them to make the right decisions.
 The theory tells us that our historical approach to compliance was wrong.
 There are better ways of ensuring compliance than education, legislation, and enforcement.
 Think instead about positive reinforcement and indirect suggestions which can influence a person’s behaviour and decision-making.